 Ansible is developed and released on a flexible 4 months release cycle.
 This cycle can be extended in order to allow for larger changes to be properly implemented and tested before a new release is made available.

-If you are using a release of Ansible that is no longer supported, we strongly encourage you to upgrade as soon as possible in order to benefit from the latest features and security fixes.
+If you are using a release of Ansible that is no longer maintained, we strongly encourage you to upgrade as soon as possible in order to benefit from the latest features and security fixes.

 You can refer to the porting guides for tips on updating your Ansible playbooks to run on newer versions.

 This table links to the release notes for each major release.
 These release notes (changelogs) contain the dates and significant changes in each minor release.

 |2.8 Release Notes||Maintained (security and general bug fixes)|

 |2.7 Release Notes||Maintained (security and critical bug fixes)|

 |2.3 Release Notes||Unmaintained (end of life)|